How to Make a Histogram in Excel

 Click on the histogram icon and select your histogram chart type.

-Now, the histogram is created and the distribution of data grouped into bins as shown below.
+This would create a histogram with the distribution of data (marks) clubbed into bins as shown below.

-To format the X-Axis and Y-axis of the chart, right-click anywhere on the axis and select ‘Format Axis’ from the dropdown.
+To format the X-Axis and Y-axis of the chart, right-click anywhere on the axis and select ‘Format Axis’ from the context menu.

-This will open a window on the right-hand side of your screen.
+This will open a format pane on the right-hand side of your Excel window.
 Here, you can further customize your axis to fit your need.
 You can change bin width, bin grouping, number of bins on the chart, etc.

 For example, when we created the chart, Excel automatically made data into three-bin groupings.
 If we change the number of bins to 6, the data will be grouped into 6 bins.